-The slightly scary but also sort of reassuring aspect of this journey is that the question “where to next?” doesn’t need my active involvement.
-I have found that this isn’t a process that requires normal actions like setting goals and making detailed plans to reach the next stage.
-At some point, as I have said before using Bernadette’s words, the “divine takes over” and an energy other than the conscious takes control and sets an agenda and timing.
+The slightly scary but also sort of reassuring aspect of this journey is that the question ‘where to next?‘ doesn’t need my active involvement.
+It seems that this isn’t a process that requires energy to be expended on normal actions like setting goals and making detailed plans to reach the next stage.
+At some point, as I have said before using Bernadette’s words, the ‘divine takes over‘ and an energy other than the conscious controls and sets an agenda and determines the timing involved.
 I guess we just have to hang on and see what happens!

-Having lived Stage Two with no idea what was going on, and in retrospect that was unfortunate, I now believe that there is a benefit in having some concept of what might happen next.
-The difficulty is that I doubt there is a lot of information out there on the subject.
-Not being an energetic reader on this topic I have no idea.
+Having lived through Stage Two with no idea of what was going on, and in retrospect that was unfortunate, I now believe that there is a benefit in having some concept of what might happen next.
+The difficulty is that I doubt there is a lot of information available on the subject.
+Not being an energetic reader on this topic honestly I have no idea but Bernadette writes about the unexpectedness of her experiences because of the lack of forewarnings.
 Amy doesn’t cover it, although I presume she made the transition, as her book finishes ten years before her death and is more concerned with Stage Two/Three aspects.
-Bernadette also writes very little about this subject and what she does is mostly hidden away in a chapter with a pretty dry title called “Pure Subjectivity”.
+Bernadette also writes very little about this subject in her book and what she does is mostly hidden away in a chapter with a pretty dry title called ‘Pure Subjectivity‘.

-Before I came across Bernadette’s version of what I would call Stage Four and the final destination, I had written some words based on my own guesswork and, as I think they still have relevance, I have incorporated them in the following before flowing into more recent writing:
+Before I came across Bernadette’s version of what I would call Stage Four and hints to the final destination, I had written some words based on my own guesswork and, as I think they still have relevance, I have used them as an introduction before merging into more recent writing:

-My reading of this is that at some stage we move from the experience of the less/no-self I write about in this book to a different view again because I currently I find there is still a “central point” of seeing, even if the objects are neutral in their impact:
+My reading of this at its most extreme interpretation, is that at some stage we move from the less/no-self I write about as Stage Three in this book to a different view again.
+This is because I currently still experience a ‘central point‘ of seeing, even if the objects are neutral in their impact:

 While perceiving, Buddha nature is empty of a perceiver, while being empty, there is still experience.
 Tulku Urgyen Rinpoche.

-My connection to that point, even if more diluted, still creates what Bernadette calls a subjective consciousness (the duality of a subject/object).
-Pure subjectivity would take this view to another level and would require the complete death of the self by removing the less/no-self view of the world and replace it with a true no-self all-encompassing view.
-With no self-centred point on any level, everything must become one.
+My connection to that centre-point, even if more diluted, still creates what Bernadette calls a subjective consciousness (the duality of a subject/object).
+Pure subjectivity would take this view to another level and would involve the complete death of the self by removing the less/no-self view of the world and replace it with a true no-self all-encompassing view.
+With no self-centred point on any level, everything must become as one.

 This assumption may be supported by Bernadette (yes, it is – read on).
-Although she doesn’t write a lot about the journey beyond the no-self stage (my Stage Three) in her book, she hints at a life beyond in the extract below.
+Although she doesn’t write a lot about the journey after the no-self stage in her book, she hints at a life beyond in the extract below.
 As with everything related to this topic reading the words on a purely intellectual level only makes limited sense, for me anyway.
-It is when the words become a reality that their full meaning takes life.
-If you have a hang-up about the word “God” then substitute the “Truth”, which is neutral:
+It is when the words become a reality, when intellectualism is replaced by experience, that their full meaning takes life.
+If you have a hang-up about the word ‘God‘ then substitute the ‘Truth‘, which is neutral: